Viladoman/CompileScore/README.md

 The configurations provided with 'Profile' will add the '-ftime-trace' flag to clang and extract the data once the build is finished.

+## Related

+If not using Visual Studio but still interested in the data aggregation you can use [SeeProfiler](https://github.com/Viladoman/SeeProfiler), a standalone C++ compiler profiler which aggregates all the exported data from clang for a global view.